 It is November, and many of us are getting ready to celebrate the holidays.
-A time of year which significantly alters families’ daily rhythms, leaving us busier and more exhausted than ever.
-While seasonal ads fill our TV screens and social media feeds with celebratory images, the truth for many is the short, cold days can be difficult.
+A time of year that significantly alters families’ daily rhythms, leaving us busier and more exhausted than ever.
+While seasonal ads fill our TV screens and social media feeds with celebratory images, the truth for many is that short, cold days can be difficult.
 And this season, holiday loneliness and depression are at an all-time high with stay-at-home orders and social distancing guidelines in place.
-It is more important than ever to pay close attention to our wellbeing and stay aware of the needs of our family members in order to protect against holiday loneliness and depression.
+It is more important than ever to pay close attention to our well-being and stay aware of the needs of our family members in order to protect against holiday loneliness and depression.

 This year, stay-at-home orders and social distancing guidelines continue to have real implications for physical and mental health.
 Loneliness and isolation, which are especially prevalent during the holidays, have been shown to be as damaging to health as smoking 15 cigarettes per day.
 They can have more of an impact on mortality than other serious risk factors, like obesity or a sedentary lifestyle.
 The good news is there are proven ways to promote connectedness, even during COVID-19.
 So, if you or a loved one is feeling isolated this holiday season, consider the following strategies:

 1. Take care of yourself